ceremona/sparkbangbuzz/README.md

 # sparkbangbuzz-mirror
-Mirror of the brilliant website sparkbangbuzz.com
+Mirror of the brilliant website http://sparkbangbuzz.com - detailing his fantastic experiments with creating complex phenomena out of basic materials.

 It has been a minute (several years) since any new material has been added to the original site, so I wanted to archive his fantastic experiments for posterity.